 11) National Insurance Number

-Equivalent to the social security number in France, it is supplied to employees by their company.
+Equivalent to the social security number in France, it is provided to employees by their company.
 Self-employed entrepreneurs should contact a job center.

 Aurélie de Riberolles and Virginie Colonna Foschi, Come and visit us www.homeinlondon.net